ggodderi/AI-Projects/SpaceInvadersNoAgents/space_invaders_design.md

 14 - User Multi-threading to ensure the system is performant.
 15 - There is a total of 170 bullets that can be used per level.
 Once the bullets are used up, the shooting stops and the invaders are allowed to reach the ground.
 16 - The number of bullets remaining for this level should be seen on the Heads Up Display.
+There is to be only one bullet shot per push of the space bar.
+The space invaders are to look like spiders that are constantly coming down.